B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 Finally, explain to students the task they will have to accomplish:

-First, I am submitting some questions (Appendix 6.2) for you to answer in order to advance the planning of the Olympics.
+I have some questions (Appendix 6.2) that I need your teams to answer.
 Be careful, if you simply perform calculations without thinking about the meaning of the numbers, you may get the answers wrong.
 Think about what the numbers represent.
-Next, I will provide you with questions (Appendix 6.3) that will help you objectify the task at hand.

-When solving problems, you should consider the following requirements:
+When solving the problems, keep the following in mind:

-• You should only work with fractions, that is you cannot transform any fraction into a decimal number.
+• You should only work with fractions.
+So do not transform any fraction into a decimal number.

 • The quotient of the division cannot contain a remainder, so you will have to express it as a fraction.